k8sstormcenter/soc/README.md

 - clickhouse: for saving the data out of band from your cluster Sharded by node

-- vector: for moving data from A to B  (might be replaced by a dedicated protocol later)
+- vector: for moving data from A to B  (is in the process of being deprecated)

 ## Backlog